-Good things happen all of us, but bad things have bigger impact.
+Good things happen all of us, but bad things have a bigger impact.
 We tend to mull over the negatives a lot more and let them in on our lives.

 I have looked into this a little today and there are lots of different suggestions.
 Maybe one of them will help you go to sleep with a smile on your face.

 I myself tend to find it hard to shut my brain down in the evening, so I would read a book, listen to a sleep story or put on relaxing music.
 I also keep pen and paper beside the bed so if something comes into my head I write it down so that my mind doesn’t have to work overtime trying to remember it for the next day.
-At this stage I am quite expert at finding the pen in the dark, and writing without looking.
+At this stage, I am quite an expert at finding the pen in the dark, and writing without looking.
 Not the easiest thing to read the next day, but it definitely works.

 How other people do it

 I have a friend that spends some minutes every night going over in her head all the positives in her life.
 Ending her day on a good note with positive thoughts works for her.

 Other suggestions I found was keeping a journal and writing down all the positive things that happened during that day, before retiring to bed.

 Some people meditate mindfully.
 Concentrating on their breathing and relaxing the body one bit at a time.
 Having a singular focus can help in shutting out scattered thoughts that would keep you awake otherwise.

 I found plenty of advice on the importance of ending your day by not procrastinating.
 Look at your to-do list and if there are some smaller tasks that can be done easily, why not do them?
 Tidy up a bit, be ready for the morning.
 That way you will feel good for having been pro-active and your next day will dawn with less on your list.

 Maybe end your day with some laughter, watch a funny TV show, or read something funny.